-All commands that were not aborted or not completed (with status) and acknowledged when the connection is closed completely can be reassigned to a new connection if the target supports connection recovery.
+All commands that were not terminated or not completed (with status) and acknowledged when the connection is closed completely can be reassigned to a new connection if the target supports connection recovery.

-If an initiator intends to start recovery for a failing connection, it MUST use either the Logout command to "clean-up" the target end of a failing connection and enable recovery to start, or use the restart option of the Login command for the same effect.
-In sessions with a single connection, this may imply the opening of a second connection with the sole purpose of cleaning-up the first.
-In this case, the restart option of the Login should be used.
+If an initiator intends to start recovery for a failing connection, it MUST use either the Logout request to "clean-up" the target end of a failing connection and enable recovery to start, or use the Login request with a non-zero TSIH and the same CID on a new connection for the same effect (see Section 9.14.2 CID).
+In sessions with a single connection, the connection can be closed then a new connection reopened and a restart login can be used for recovery.

-Sending a logout request with the reason code of "close the connection" or "remove the connection for recovery" may result in the discarding of some unacknowledged commands.
+A successful completion of a logout request with the reason code of "close the connection" or "remove the connection for recovery" results in the discarding of all tasks waiting in the command reordering queue that are allegiant to the connection being logged out.
 Those holes in command sequence numbers will have to be handled by appropriate recovery (see Chapter 6) unless the session is also closed.